 - You got a home extension or conversion since you last renewed your home insurance.

 - The cost of rebuilding your home has increased or decreased.

 - You underestimated or overestimated the value of your contents or the cost to rebuild your home.

 - You moved home or are due to move soon.

 - You let your original policy lapse.

-How much does it cost and how can you save money?
+How much does it cost and how can I save money?

-What you need to do when switching to a new provider?
+Things to do when switching to a new provider

 - Notify your current insurance company in writing that you wish to cancel your policy.